When we got to Washington Street I said, “Do you mind turning down here?”

 I don’t remember people looking at me much back when I walked everywhere alone (or with my mother).
 What was there to look at?
 But walk with a beautiful woman and you leave the anonymous horde and join the aristocracy of the race.

-When we got to Jackson we turned right, and when we reached Elektra’s shop I asked Daphne to wait as I went inside.
+When we got to Jackson we turned right, and when we reached Elektra’s shop I asked Daphne to wait while I went inside.

 Elektra was behind the counter, with Rocket Man, and they were both talking to prospective customers.

-Elektra was wearing a loose dress I hadn’t seen before, pale blue, with a soft collar and a belt, with buttons up the front.
+Elektra was wearing a loose dress I hadn’t seen before, pale blue, with a cloth belt, her arms and throat bare.
 She had most of her hair tied back somehow and she was showing some rings to two ladies.
 She smiled at me and gave me a nod, and I waited, looking at the jewelry in the display cases.

-After a couple of minutes she left the ladies to discuss the rings between themselves and she came over to where I stood.
+After a minute she left the ladies to discuss the rings between themselves and she came over to where I stood.

 “Hello, lover.
 What brings you in here?” she said softly.